Lanzaned-Enterprises/LENT-GovernmentJob/README.md

-# LENT-Police
+# LENT-GovernmentJob
-*Script that enhances the realism of the normal qb-policejob.
-This is NOT meant to be seen as a full replacement.
-Though that will be the aim for this resource.*
+*This script is meant to replace `LENT-GovernmentJob` It adds all departments such as SASP, LSPD(Default: police), BCSO, DOC & in some cases even UPD<sup>1</sup>*

+## Subscripts
+<sup>1</sup> - *UPD: Unified Police Deparmtent Ususally meant for players who run 1 police department or have it as a replacement for DOJ*

 ## Dependencies
 - qb-core